ybbus/jsonrpc/README.md

 }
 ```

-Most of the time it is ok to check if a struct field is 0, empty string "" etc. to check if it was returned by the json rpc response.
+Most of the time it is ok to check if a struct field is 0, empty string "" etc. to check if it was provided by the json rpc response.
 But if you want to be sure that a JSON-RPC response field was missing or not, you should use pointers to the fields.
 This is just a single example since all this Unmarshaling is standard go json functionality, exactly as if you would call json.Unmarshal(rpcResponse.ResultAsByteArray, &objectToStoreResult)

 ```
-// json annotations are only required to transform the structure back to json type Person struct {
+type Person struct {
     Id   *int    `json:"id"`
     Name *string `json:"name"`
     Age  *int    `json:"age"`
 }

 func main() {